Skip to the content.

 All events from all hosts appear in your central Grafana dashboards.

-πŸ€– AI-Powered Alert Analysis (Beta)
+πŸ€– AI-Powered Alert Analysis (Optional)

 Got an alert but not sure what it means?
-SIB can analyze your security events using LLMs.
+SIB can analyze your security events using LLMs β€” directly from Grafana!

-make analyze
+make install-analysis

 You get: